GlobalDataBarometer/notion-backup/README.md

 * The survey tool Postgres database
 ## Running the code locally

 The code to run the backup lives in /notion/export_notion.py.
-To run it:
+To run it :

 1. Install requirements